Send the link below via email or IMCopy

-1. Search online for an example of a piece of design work you think best illustrates the element.
-(Google Image Search "Line in Graphic Design" or "Shape in Computer Graphics".
-Save this image.
+1. Search online for an example of a piece of design work you like and think best illustrates the E and P. (Google Image Search "Line in Graphic Design" or "Repetition in Graphic Design" etc. and see what comes up!

 it is important to remember that you will not be